DevelopedByAli/Responcive_Weather_Project/README.md

 ## Features

 In this project, I have used the Openweathermap.com API key in order to inherit the information regarding the temperature, location and the time zone.
+I have also ussed the skycon icons to make the website more interesting.

 ## Technologies